planetrobbie/www.yet.org/content/posts/2015-10-01-mos7-reducedfootprint.md

 ### Create a new OpenStack environment

 Connect to the Fuel Web UI which should be available on `https://<fuel-IP>:8443` to create a new [OpenStack Environment](https://docs.mirantis.com/openstack/fuel/fuel-7.0/user-guide.html#create-env-ug).
+Choose *Neutron with tunneling segmentation* for the networking setup, if you choose *Neutron with VLAN segmentation* instead you'll have some additional steps to do, described in the [docs](https://docs.mirantis.com/openstack/fuel/fuel-7.0/operations.html#using-the-reduced-footprint-feature).

 Power-on your second physical server, wait until it is discovered by Fuel.
 You can easily check that from the CLI